marquee/doodad/README.md

 $('#app').append(button.el)
 ```

-The element contructors take various options which control their appearance
+The element constructors take various options which control their appearance
 and behavior.
 Also, the element classes are based on Backbone Views, and can
 be used as such.